boxelio/boxel-cli/README.md

 COMMANDS

- flash      Flash an image to a thumbdrive image      Create and manage images instance   Manage a running Boxel instance login      Login to BoxelHub logout     Logout of BoxelHub publish    Publish a recipe to BoxelHub recipe     Create and manage recipes simulate   Simulate in a local VM
+ help       Get help for a command image      Create and manage images instance   Manage a running Boxel instance login      Login to BoxelHub logout     Logout of BoxelHub recipe     Create and manage recipes simulate   Simulate in a local VM

-Follow any command with "help" in order to learn more about the subcommands and options available.
+To get command help, pass the command to "help" in order to learn more about the subcommands and options available.
 ```

 ## boxel login